A damped forward EMI model for a horizontally stratified earth: Survey of the iterative solution for an -layer model

 Therefore one can write:

 Substituting these equations in the Maxwell-Amp\`{e}re equation and using Gauss' law $\left(\vec{\nabla}\cdot \vec{A}= 0\right)$ we get:

-The real and imaginary part of the parameter $k_{i}^{2}$ is respectively due to the displacement currents and the free currents.
+The real and imaginary parts of the parameter $k_{i}^{2}$ are respectively due to the displacement currents and the free currents.
 For low frequencies the real part is negligible with respect to the imaginary part, we therefore omit the displacement currents and $k_{i}^{2}$ becomes a purely imaginary number ($k_{i}^{2}=i\omega\mu_{0}\sigma_{i}$).
 This approximation is valid whenever $\omega\epsilon_{0}\ll\sigma_i$.

-Exploiting the cylindrical symmetry, using separation of variables (with separation constant $\lambda$) and omitting the non-physical (exploding) solutions; the magnetic vector potential at coordinates $\rho, z$ can be written as follows:
+Exploiting the cylindrical symmetry, using separation of variables (with separation constant $\lambda$) and omitting the non-physical (exploding) solutions; the magnetic vector potential at coordinates $s, z$ can be written as follows:

 For ease of notation, we introduced the functions